-The EU's policy on the readmission of irregular migrants was introduced through the Treaty of Amsterdam in 1999, which empowered the Union to negotiate and conclude readmission agreements with non-Member States.
+82. The EU's policy on the readmission of irregular migrants was introduced through the Treaty of Amsterdam in 1999, which empowered the Union to negotiate and conclude readmission agreements with non-Member States.
 These take the form of cooperation agreements which make it easier for the country of origin or the country of transit to issue laissez-passer for nationals of non-EU countries who have no passport and are in the removal process.
-The policy was formalised in the returns directive of 200831.
+The policy was formalised in the Returns Directive of 2008.

-The EU has concluded 17 readmission agreements, including five with Neighbourhood countries.
+83. The EU has concluded 17 readmission agreements, including five with Neighbourhood countries.
 In addition, various Member States have signed bilateral agreements with non-EU countries.
-For example, Georgia has both a readmission agreement with the EU and a number of bilateral readmission agreements with Member States.
+For example, Georgia has both a readmission agreement with the EU as well as a number of bilateral readmission agreements with Member States.

-EU spending programmes for returns and readmissions provided services for migrants facing voluntary or forced return.
+84. EU spending programmes for returns and readmissions provided services for migrants facing voluntary or forced return.
 Help was given with professional integration and vocational training, starting up a business and medical care.
 The programmes also assisted public administrations handling returnees and readmitted migrants through studies, exchanges and help with the organisation of campaigns to raise awareness about the risks of irregular immigration and human trafficking.

-Of the 23 projects examined by the Court, five related to readmission and were worth a total of 20.50 million euro.
-This amount was split between the ENPI (16.31 million euro) and the migration and asylum thematic programme (4.19 million euro).
+85. Of the 23 projects examined by the Court, five related to readmission and were worth a total of 20.50 million euro.
+This amount was split between the European Neighbourhood and Partnership Instrument (16.31 million euro) and the Migration and Asylum thematic programme (4.19 million euro).
 Projects were often rather small and were limited in their results and effectiveness (see Box 9).

-Readmissions project in Georgia
+Box 9 - Readmissions project in Georgia